-Many incredible 3D printing models can be crafted without supports.
-However, many fantastic projects require these additional structures.
-It is interesting to look at the main types of 3D printing supports you can use, especially if you are a beginner and wish your figurine or statue to look professional.
+You don’t always need to 3D print with supports to craft incredible 3D prints.
+Still, many fantastic projects require these additional structures.
+Thus, Gambody wants you to look at the main types of 3D printing supports you can use, especially if you are a beginner and wish your figurine or statue to look professional.

-Using supports in 3D printing also helps to avoid many common problems with 3D printers.
-Besides, when you select a correct type of additional structures, your model will be smoother, more comfortable to make and quicker to remove the extras.
+Knowing how to 3D print supports also helps to avoid many common problems with 3D printers.
+Besides, when you select the correct type of additional structures, your model will be smoother, more comfortable to make, and quicker to remove the extras.
 It will also require less additional filament to save your money.

 If you have an affordable FDM 3D printer, you will see how it deposits layer over layer of filament while at work.
 Layers support each other.
 And if there is an overhand or a bridge that lacks support below, new structures are added to lead to a great-looking 3D printed model.

 Some 3D printing tips for beginners can assure you that sticking to the default settings in your slicer software is a good thing.
 However, such a method does not guarantee a fantastic result.

 When you are not using supports in 3D printing that correspond with your model, you can come across failed overhangs and other unpleasant 3D printer issues.
 Thus, it is better to understand which are the main 3D printing support patterns and how they can lead to a steady, nicely supported print or bad-looking model (if misused).

 Read also: Free STL Editor 2022: How to Edit and Repair STL Files

 1. Linear 3D Print Supports

 This 3D print support type is also called “accordion” and sometimes “lattice.”
 Most 3D printer beginners and professionals rely on it in the most significant number of prints.